XiongWenye/Deep-learning-Cardiac-Cine-MRI-Segmentation/README.md

 *   **DSC Decrease:** The specific augmentation strategy led to slightly lower Dice scores.
 *   **Possible Reasons:**
   *   Some augmentations could have distorted anatomical structures, reducing the effectiveness of learning precise boundaries.
-The relative location of structures might have been altered too much.
+Maybe the relative location of structures was altered too much.
 *  **Conclusion:** The relative location of structures is crucial for segmentation tasks, and the specific augmentations used may not have been beneficial for this dataset.
 More careful selection or tuning of augmentations is needed.

 ## Task (d): U-Net with Soft Dice Loss